0xAX/asm/content/asm_5.md

 ### %! directive

-Sometimes it can be useful to get a value of an environment variable.
-For this, NASM provides the special `%!` directive that can be used to get a value from the given environment variable.
+Sometimes it can be useful to get the value from the given environment variable.
+For this, NASM provides the special `%!` directive.
 For example:

 ```assembly
 %defstr HOME %!HOME
 ```

-### User defined error directives
+### User-defined error directives

-NASM provides the following three directives to specify user-defined errors or warnings:
+NASM provides the following directives to specify user-defined errors or warnings:

 - `%error msg`
 - `%fatal msg`
 - `%warning msg`

-In a case of the first two the execution of the program will be interrupted if one of the will be met.
+For the first two directives, the program will print the message given as an argument of the directive and the execution will interrupted.
+In a case of the `%warning` directive, only the message will be printed.

 ### %strlen directive

-Using the `%strlen` directive we may calculate the length of string.
-So we can rework our `PRINT` macro to accept only single input argument and calculate the length of the given string inside of the macro:
+Using the `%strlen` directive, we can calculate the length of a string.
+Using `%strlen`, we can rework our `PRINT` macro to accept only a single input argument and calculate the length of the given string inside the macro:

 ```assembly
 ;; Definition of the PRINT macro.